KARAN-D05/High-Performance-Multipliers/README.md

 # 🚀 High-Performance-Multipliers

-A study and implementation of high-performance binary adder architectures, focusing on how different multiplication strategies translate into hardware.
+A study and implementation of high-performance binary multiplier architectures, focusing on how different multiplication strategies translate into hardware.
 The primary characterization uses the `Sky130 HD` standard-cell library

 ## 🛠️ Tools & Technologies